andreinbio/qaAccordion/README.md

 Of course you can have you own classes that will work with this plugin.

-This are the settings that you can modify to make use of your own classes:
+These are the settings that you can modify to make use of your own classes:

 <pre><code>
 	$("#qaAccordion").qaAccordion({